natebwilson/todo/README.md

 1. Program can only be executed in the project directory.
 The program saves to two files, tasks.txt and settings.txt, but these are hardcoded to be found in the directory and I will only improve this when I can come up with a portable way to have constant file paths across systems.
 I don't expect anybody to use this - it is simply a toy project.
 2. settings.txt needs to exist in order to boot.
 This issue doesn't exist with tasks.txt, I have just simply not gotten around to fixing this ¯\_(ツ)_/¯

+## Project structure
+main.c - Entry point of program, contains main() ui.c - Heavy lifting of the program, handles drawing the interfaces as well as handling most user input todo.c - Functions that manage tasks on a higher level - just add/delete for now file.c - Handles file I/O as well as loading the options/tasks into the program

+The header files contain most of the structs/enums, but these are a little disorganized - which I will blame on my being a novice C developer :)

 ## Personal Notes
 This being my first 'solo' foray into C, I was a little nervous/apprehensive of all the memory management that is incumbent upon the programmer.
 I took a lot of notes from the string/buffer handling in kilo.c, but I still had to alter a lot of these implementations to better support my Task structs.
 Though I feel generally accomplished for simply completing the project, there are a few things I am particularly proud of achieving:
 1. This is a multifile program, while kilo.c (from which this project was inspired) is not.
 Though I quickly figured out most of the relevant details and made it work, I am still unsure if I declare all my data types/functions/structures in the "best" way for C.